Without a doubt, sales are a challenge for marketers—no matter the industry.

-Basically, as long as it helps you reach your public and makes your target audience perceive you as a go-to source of information, TikTok should be a part of your social media marketing strategy.
+As long as it helps you reach your public and makes your target audience perceive you as a go-to source of information, TikTok should be a part of your social media marketing strategy.

 If you're still a TikTok newbie and would like to learn more about how to use the platform, we have answered all your questions here.

-2. What is TikTok for Business and how can you use it?
+2. What is TikTok for Business, and how can you use it?

 B2B brands are learning that TikTok can offer more than just cute pet videos and dance challenges.